 3. Build a PLC attitude: PLC stands for progress, learning and curiosity.
 The reason why these three qualities are essential components when it comes to creating a meaningful existence is because it makes our reality much more interesting.
 When we’re driven to continually grow, learn and improve ourselves, we build a sense of momentum that takes us to higher planes of thought and existence.
 Remaining stagnant and closed off from advancement and expansion makes life drab and pointless.
 Cultivating a PLC attitude creates a sense of buzz and excitement that’ll make your life one big, enjoyable adventure.

-4. Look at life below the surface: Although I tend to be more practical in my approach, a part of me likes to occasionally take a detour to indulge in an esoteric and metaphysical outlook of life.
-Because I believe that when we’re willing to look below the surface of what meets the eye, we can access a different realm of existence where magic-like forces govern the order of the cosmos.
-Now not everyone will agree with this approach and that’s okay.
-But if you’re open to it, you can carve out a sense of meaning by adopting a spiritual perspective, which involves looking for patterns, symbolism, signs and acts of grace that occur in your circumstances.
+4. Look at life below the surface: When we’re willing to look below the surface of what meets the eye, we can access a different realm of existence where magic-like forces govern the order of the cosmos.
+If you’re open to it, you can carve out a sense of meaning and a spiritual perspective, by looking for patterns, symbolism, signs and acts of grace.

 When we view the happenings in our life from a subjective and intuitive frame of mind, we’ll be able to connect the dots and appreciate the big picture.
 Practicing spirituality and being open to seeing the infinite wonder that surrounds us will essentially give us that profound sense of connectedness that ignites feelings of wholeness and belonging.